 Salt

-• Once pitas are baked, heat a drizzle of oil in a large pan over medium heat.
-Add sliced onion and chicken and marinade in a single layer; cook, stirring occasionally, until chicken is browned and cooked through, 6-8 minutes.
+Once pitas are baked, heat a drizzle of oil in a large pan over medium heat.
+Add yogurt marinated chicken and any remaining marinade in a single layer; cook, stirring occasionally, until browned and cooked through, 6-8 minutes.